rwxrob/zet/20220107195040/README.md

 * PVC always requires a PV to go with
 * PV may get created automatically by SC controller
 * With a `manual` PV type *you* are the SC "controller"
+* Using `manual` means you have to delete yourself, etc.
 * NFS has built-in support in Kubernetes
 * PVC in same namespace is automatically mounted in app
-* PV claims will be left behind if you use Pod/Deployment
+* PV claims will be stay after pod delete if ReclaimPolicy Retain
-* PV claim cleanups are governed by the ReclaimPolicy on Volume
+* Retail seems to be default ReclaimPolicy
 * Deleting claims manually is a great way to lose all your data
+* Even when PVC is deleted, PV shows *last* claim in `k get pv`
+* Look at the Status for Released to be sure PV is available
+* `k explain` supports dotted notation
+* PV cannot be divided with smaller Request PVC, gets all of it